WallcroftGlisenti/html-school-test-/README.md

 <html>
 <head>
 <body>
-<h1> Hello World!
+<h1> Hello world!
 You can call me "Green"!
+<h2> This is my first github repository!
 </body>
 </html>